Badlands Wilderness Stewardship #4

 Participant responsibilities

-Sturdy off-trail ankle-high boots, long pants, and eye protection are required for this trip (sunglasses or prescription eyeglasses are suitable eye protection).
+Sturdy hiking shoes/boots, long pants, and eye protection are required for this trip (sunglasses or prescription eyeglasses are suitable eye protection).
 Please bring work gloves if you have them.
-Long sleeve shirts may be required depending on the work performed (a lightweight sun shirt is a great option); Participants should be prepared to be away from the vehicles all day and bring a day pack for lunch, snacks and water.
+Be prepared to be away from the vehicles all day and bring a day pack for your lunch, snacks, and water, along with layers to stay comfortable.
 In the event of sunny and hot weather, please bring up to four liters of water capacity for the day, and consider an electrolyte replacement drink or mix to help you stay hydrated.

 Gear provided